alexyorke/beginning-ci-cd-book/src/chapters/Branching_Strategies.md

 #### Trunk-Based Development Explained {#trunk-based-development-explained .unnumbered}

 One is trunk-based development, which encourages developers to merge everything into a single shared state, much like a puzzle.
-This branching strategy is normally preferred for new projects. **Working from a single, shared state (i.e.,** trunk**-based development) will require a very different way of working, and trunk-based development is the primary method of development which can enable CI/CD.** In this strategy, everyone has a view of what the puzzle currently looks like.
+This branching strategy is normally preferred for new projects. **Working from a single, shared state (i.e., trunk-based development) will require a very different way of working, and trunk-based development is the primary method of development which can enable CI/CD.**

 "Trunk-based" development (abbreviated as TBD) means to use the master branch as the main application.
-The branch is called "master", but the strategy is called "trunk-based".
+The branch is typically called "master" or "main", but the strategy is called "trunk-based".
 If something is merged into the "trunk", it is merged into the "master" or "main" branch.

 Typical Developer\'s Workflow in Trunk-Based Development:

-Sync Up: The developer starts by pulling the latest changes from the trunk.
+- Sync Up: The developer starts by pulling the latest changes from the trunk.

-Short-Lived Branch Creation (optional): If they choose to work in a branch, they create a short-lived branch off the trunk.
+- Short-Lived Branch Creation (optional): If they choose to work in a branch, they create a short-lived branch off the trunk.

-Development: Make code changes, refactorings, or add new features.
+- Development: Make code changes, refactorings, or add new features.

-Commit Frequently: As they work, developers commit their changes frequently, even if the feature isn\'t complete.
+- Commit Frequently: As they work, developers commit their changes frequently, even if the feature isn\'t complete.

-Use Feature Flags: If they\'re working on a new feature that\'s not ready to be made public, they use feature flags to hide this functionality.
+- Use Feature Flags: If they\'re working on a new feature that\'s not ready to be made public, they use feature flags to hide this functionality.

-Merge to Trunk: Once they\'re ready, they merge their changes back to the trunk.
+- Merge to Trunk: Once they\'re ready, they merge their changes back to the trunk.
 Given the short-lived nature of their branches, this happens frequently, sometimes multiple times a day.

-Continuous Integration: Upon merging, automated build and test processes kick in to ensure the new changes integrate well with the existing codebase and that the trunk remains in a releasable state.
+- Continuous Integration: Upon merging, automated build and test processes kick in to ensure the new changes integrate well with the existing codebase and that the trunk remains in a releasable state.

-Feedback Loop: If any issues arise from the integration, testing, or build processes, developers address them immediately to ensure the trunk remains stable.
+- Feedback Loop: If any issues arise from the integration, testing, or build processes, developers address them immediately to ensure the trunk remains stable.

 ![](./images/image13.png)

 [[Beginners Guide to Trunk-Based Development (TBD) - StatusNeo]{.underline}](https://statusneo.com/trunk-based-development/)

-- The "master" represents the latest state of your application.
-This is a straightforward strategy, and is unambiguous: your application is always on the master.
-There is only one copy of your application: the latest version.

 - The branching strategy has become prevalent with the rise of web applications.
 For example, if a web app works in one browser, it\'s likely to work in others due to consistent environments.
 Most modern apps, like Amazon or Facebook, automatically show the latest version, without version selection.
 This method is especially effective when developers control the user\'s environment, such as with mobile apps.
 With master-based development, the development process is streamlined, continually integrating work into a shared state.
 The application should always be ready for release, easily verified through automated testing.
 Note that releasing does not mean that features are available to customers, only that they exist in the application (but are hidden.)
 Ready for release does not mean done.